Chapter 3 : Sparks and Lightning

 Ginny sat in the middle of her bed cursing Harry into oblivion because he didn’t have curtains.
 The storm was now raging and the lightening was becoming more frequent, the sound of the rain and thunder drowning out everything else.
 She began rocking back and forth resting her head on her knees.
 She squeezed her eyes shut and bit her lip, trying to keep her breathing steady.

-storms.
+She hated storms.
 She didn’t understand why.
 She just knew that when it stormed she cried, and she shook…and huddled in a corner until it was over.
 Most of the time she blocked it out; not remembering it when it was over.

 Her hands flew to her ears and she whimpered as a loud clap of thunder sounded outside, making the windows rattle.
 The wind was howling, a tree branch scraping against the glass and another flash of lightening illuminated the room, followed a few seconds later by another clap of thunder.